Slow down! There are several factors to consider before scheduling your abortion procedure.

 2. Is my pregnancy viable (alive)?
 The only way to determine the viability of the pregnancy is through an ultrasound.
 This non-invasive test is done in our office and is FREE.
 If your pregnancy is not viable, that could indicate a miscarriage.
 Up to 30% of early pregnancies may end in miscarriage1.
 The Pregnancy Clinic offers pre-abortion ultrasounds to determine whether or not a pregnancy is viable or will miscarry naturally.
 If your pregnancy is not viable, you may be able to avoid the pain and expense of an unnecessary abortion procedure.

-3. What happens after I have an abortion?
-There are both physical and emotional risks and side effects associated with abortion, including:
+3. What happens after I have an abortion procedure?
+There are both physical and emotional risks and side effects associated with abortion procedures, including:

 • Damage to organs, anesthesia complications, and even death2,3,4,5